block-core/angor-docs/src/content/docs/creating-a-project/how-to-create-a-project.md

 ---
-title: "Creating a Project"
+title: "How To Create A Project"
 description: "A guide on how to create a project"
 ---
-## Creating a Project

 1. Sign In: Create a new wallet or recover an existing one on Angor.